Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I headed back home, but only briefly as even more storms were heading for St. Louis.
 I caught this bolt at 4AM at the Arch:

 Yet another round of storms arrived at daybreak, which offered nothing of photogenic value.
-I arrived home to end this local chase marathon at 10AM Wednesday.
+I arrived home to end this local storm observation marathon at 10AM Wednesday.

 August 16: Morning storms in St. Louis